Exide Mobile App

 - PEOPLE INVOLVED 4

-The application works with the new EBTP battery tester and is designed to help mechanics select batteries and send a battery test report to the customer who can decide whether or not to replace the battery.
-The report includes test details, battery proposals, and driving style (number and length of journeys per day) of the car owner.
+The application works with the new EBTP battery tester used by car mechanics for testing the car battery condition.
+It lets them send customers a battery test report along with Exide battery recommendations.
+The report includes test details, new battery proposals, and the driving style (number and length of journeys per day) of the car owner.

 Design & UX

 The application was designed and tested for mobile phones.
 We conducted usability tests with mechanics from different European countries to give us a global idea of how users interact with the app.
 Also, we worked with Exide’s battery testing equipment to ensure seamless integration.